TouK/nussknacker/README.md

 # Nussknacker

-Nussknacker lets you design, deploy and monitor streaming processes using easy to use GUI.
+Nussknacker lets you design, deploy and monitor real time decision algorithms using easy to use GUI.

-We leverage power, performance and reliability of [Apache Flink](https://flink.apache.org/) to make your processes fast and accurate.
+For stateless use cases we provide lightweight, but scalable and performant engine deploying to Kubernetes, while for those needing more advanced, stateful scenarios we can leverage the power and reliability of [Apache Flink](https://flink.apache.org/) to make your processes fast and accurate.

-See [nussknacker.io](https://nussknacker.io) to read more.
+See [nussknacker.io](https://nussknacker.io) to learn more.

 ## Demo